 Tom only laughed, a harsh cough of a sound.
 "Don't flatter yourself."

-And his huge broad hand crashed down across the summit of her right cheek, the echo of flesh striking flesh as loud as a thunderclap in the small cabin.
-The sharp impact jolted her over his knee, and once again Nora froze.
+And his huge broad hand crashed down across the summit of her right cheek, the echo of flesh striking flesh as loud as a thunderclap in the confines of the cabin.
+The sharp impact was as mentally jolting as it was physically, and once again Nora froze.
 Her mouth fell open and she sucked a startled breath deep into her lungs.
 Up until that moment, she hadn't realized how cold she was from her lie down in the snow.
 But for one brief second, Nora could almost convince herself that she'd just sat down on a hornets' nest.
-Certainly it felt as if she had a dozen of the angry insects biting and stinging the entire area Tom's hand had covered, and sitting on a hornet's nest was vastly more believable than the idea of a twenty-eight year old woman being spanked as though she were little more than a naughty child.

-Then the second hardy swat shocked her back into reality.
-She really was being treated as if she were a child by this hulking, arrogant, brute of a mountain man!
+Certainly it felt as if she had a dozen angry insects biting and stinging the entire area Tom's hand had covered, and sitting on a hornet's nest was vastly more believable than the idea of a twenty-eight year old woman being spanked as though she were a child.
+Then a second hardy swat shocked her back into reality.
+This hulking, arrogant, brute of a mountain man was spanking her!
 The third smack got her moving again.

 "Stop it!
-You son of a--" His hand caught the particularly sensitive spot right above her left thigh with vindictive force, and Nora howled, "OW!"
+You son of a-" His hand caught the particularly sensitive spot right above her left thigh with vindictive force, and Nora howled, "OW!"
 She bucked frantically, twisting her hips as she fought to roll off his knee, but his free arm fastened around her waist like a steel band.
 She wasn't going anywhere until he allowed it.

 "Let go of me!
 Stop it!
 You can't do this!"
 She kicked, beating and clawing at his thigh with both fists until she was sure his leg must be black and blue.
 She elbowed him sharply in the ribs, but he wasn't even fazed.
 But if anything he only spanked her harder, his broad hand slapping and smacking her squirming rump until the hornets covered every inch, biting on top of bites and stinging so badly that she couldn't have held still, even if she wanted to.
 In desperation, she snapped her hand back to try and grab his, but he caught her by the wrist, transferred his hold of it to that inescapable steel band, and then started spanking all over again.
 He attacked her bottom until the chill was little more than a fond memory, a scalding fire having taken its place, and Nora gave up trying to get away.
 She lay over his lap, her teeth gritted against cries she couldn't quite bite back, her eyes squeezed tightly shut, and so mad that she felt on the verge of tears.
-She clenched her jaw tightly together, fighting hard to keep from crying.
-The blizzard outside would be raging at least this hard in hell before she gave him that kind of satisfaction!
+She locked her lips to keep from crying.
+The blizzard outside would be raging at least this hard in Hell before she gave him that kind of satisfaction!